CrisMon-01/JenkinsExporter/README.md

 # SIMPLE JENKINS TOOL TO MANAGE MIGRATION BETWEEN SERVER AND USER

-I use this to move jenkins job between user and server. <br>
+I use this to move jenkins job between users and servers. <br>

 ## Require
 * python3